 The Creativity Adventure Course is the first of these classes and it compares writing a story to playing a video game.
 It offers four videos containing lessons and off-screen assignments about creating a character, determining setting, planning the plot and putting it all together into story ideas.

-Visit the Quite a Character Classroom to find out about this and other upcoming creative writing classes.
+Visit the Quite a Character website to find out about this and other upcoming creative writing classes.

 Book recommendation: Let Your Imagination Soar.